jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Store common data externally.
 - Define the idea of "ranges" on homogeneous collections and store data related to those ranges.
+- C#
   - .NET string interning is the Flyweight pattern.
+- Python
+  - Specify an index or a reference into the external data store.

 # 7. Behavioral